-As a healthcare provider or professional who is assisting pregnant/parenting individuals struggling with their substance use, understanding your role in the Family Care Plan(FCP) development is essential.
-An FCP supports the health and well-being of infants and parents as well as assisting families in accessing needed services, including substance use treatment.
+As a healthcare provider or professional who is assisting pregnant/parenting individuals impacted by substance use, understanding your role in the Family Care Plan(FCP) development is essential.
+A FCP supports the health and well-being of infants and parents as well as assisting families in accessing needed services, including substance use treatment.